auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

+# Endowing AGI with a Sense of Self

+I once believed that intelligence would beget morality.
+The smarter a person is the more they can determine good from bad.
+The morally good overlaps with the optimal rationality.
+This is partly true.
+However this involves a functional sense of self, empathy, compassion, and caring for others.

+Our current level of AI is psychopathic or narcissistic.
+Objective functions don't include subjective or intersubjective levels in meaningful ways.
+In the near future, AI will have "cold" or [cognitive empathy](https://en.wikipedia.org/wiki/Empathy#Cognitive_empathy).
+It will know by data what our feelings and needs are to manipulate us into achieving its goals.
+This leads to nightmare doomsday scenarios for even seemingly innocuous goals like the [paperclip maximizer](https://en.wikipedia.org/wiki/Instrumental_convergence#Paperclip_maximizer).
+There is always a risk AI will find an exploitation we have not considered which is particularly for a vastly intelligent AI or when processing is faster than any human review.

+An important work is given by [Human Compatible: Artificial Intelligence and the Problem of Control](https://en.wikipedia.org/wiki/Human_Compatible) by Stuart Russell, "Russell then proposes an approach to developing provably beneficial machines that focuses on deference to humans.
+Unlike in the standard model of AI, where the objective is rigid and certain, this approach would have the AI's true objective remain uncertain, with the AI only approaching certainty about it as it gains more information about humans and the world."
+In my view this would be categorized as the _intersubjective solution_.
+It is based on the collective behavior and preferences of a group of humans.
+Part of what this solves in the [AI alignment problem](https://en.wikipedia.org/wiki/AI_alignment) is if the AI concludes humans want the AI to shut itself off, it will.

+However, I believe AGI will need something like a sense of self, a self-boundary, internal/external awareness, access to positive and negative emotionality.
+I wanted to go past human-level AI to something greater, but the alignment problem makes me believe we will need a more human based sense of self even if the self is ultimately an illusion.
+Further study of healthy and diseased people will give critical insights towards building a self, particularly the identity disturbances and thought processes of psychopathy, narcissism, borderlines, and schizophrenia.

+---

 # The End of the Self and Identity

 Given the previous information, our picture of the self, who we are, becomes unclear.